BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### IEBPTPCH

 IEBPTPCH is an IBM utility program that is used to print or punch records from a sequential or partitioned dataset.
 Our examples show using IEBPTPCH to write all members of a "Staging" dataset into a single output file.
 It is useful for shipped objects such as DB2 Binds or CICS newcopies.
-Then, the output is further processed in subsequent step in the shipping job.
+Then, the output is further processed in subsequent steps in the shipping job.
 See the __#RJNDVRA__ member example.

 ### Multiple Endevors